-- In the All functions window, the only way to perform search is pressing Ctrl + F. This opens a search dialog box.
+- In the Functions for technician window, the only way to perform search is pressing Ctrl + F. This opens a search dialog box.

 - When printing a spreadsheet document in PDF format, if the document uses a non-standard page size and the document does not use the "fine print" mode, you should check before printing and, if necessary, set the required page size in the print dialog box of the web browser.

 11.2.5. iPad specifics